You are in [Places] [Hopgrass Farm]

 Description of Property:

-Description from the Department of the Environment's List of Buildings. of Special Architectual or Historic Interest, District of Newbury, Parishes of Combe & Hungerford, June 1984 (Hopgrass Farm House visit 10.9.1951):
+The description from the Department of the Environment's List of Buildings of Special Architectual or Historic Interest, District of Newbury, Parishes of Combe & Hungerford, June 1984 (Hopgrass Farm House visit 10.9.1951), reads:

 "House. c17th with c18th and c19th alterations, dated on south front "1879.
 P:A.L.
 1649".